icecube/icetray-public/docs/general/cpp_standards/dont_sweat_the_small_stuff.rst

 seem well thought out.
 No need to invent something else."
 (From https://root.cern.ch/root/Conventions.html, last updated 1999).

 Classes that inherit from IceTray base classes take the prefix ``I3``.
 Other classes should not have the ``I3`` prefix.
 (NB : There are several classes out there that do not follow this convention.)
 The name should tell the reader something about the semantics of the variable, function or class.
 The name should be concise and in plain English.
 Try to avoid things like abbreviations, acronyms, and jargon (like the word "semantics").
 It should say something about what the thing does or means.
 Think about being choosy with the verbs you use in your function names:
 ``handleCalculation()`` doesn't say much about what that routine does.
 Acronyms and abbreviations which are inherent to IceCube research, like OM, PMT, or BFD are OK.
 Examples: I3EventViewerModule, I3ParticleDataService.
 Maps (key/value containers) end with the Dict suffix (*Dict* as in *Dictionary*, an association of word and definition).
 Examples: ``I3RecoResultDict``, ``I3MCParticleDict``.
 Vectors end with the Vect suffix, e.g. ``I3MCParticleVect``.

 Publicly accessible files (the interface to your class) go under ``public/``.
 Private files go under ``private/``.
 The difference is not just header files vs. implementation files.
 Some headers should not be visible to other projects.
 Keep #includes of other header files out of your header files.

-Do *not* use the verbose root-style typedefs for plain old types, unless you find that you need them for some specific reason, which you won't.
+Do *not* use the verbose ROOT-style typedefs for plain old types, unless you find that you need them for some specific reason, which you won't.
 These typedefs address problems that we don't have.
 They just make the code more verbose and most importantly bind every line of our code to the ROOT headers.
 Just write the names of the types, it's easier and it's completely safe.
 Write ``double`` and not ``Double_t``, ``char`` and not ``Char_t``, ``int`` instead of ``Int_t``.

 A class is declared in a header file with the same name as the class